I have a living donor who doesn’t match, what can I do?

 Where would the transplant take place?

 The transplant will take place at the hospital where you currently receive care.
-You can choose to travel to your matched donor’s hospital, if they are unable to travel and their kidney cannot be shipped.
+You can choose to travel to your matched donor’s hospital, if the donor is unable to travel and the kidney cannot be shipped.

-- You can have your surgery at the hospital who entered you into the KPDPP.
+- You can have your surgery at the hospital that entered you into the KPDPP.
 Your kidney will be shipped to your matched candidate.

 - You could travel to your matched candidate’s hospital for surgery.